kkiisler/website-scraper/README.md

 ⸻

+🔧 Configuration

+Edit the following values in scrape_site.py if needed:
+	•	MAX_WORKERS = 10 → Number of threads
+	•	MAX_PAGES = None → Limit the number of pages (e.g. 200)
+	•	TIMEOUT = 15 → HTTP timeout in seconds

+⸻

-🧹 Clean up
+🧹 Cleanup

-To deactivate the virtual environment:
+To deactivate your virtual environment:

 deactivate

-To delete .venv:
+To remove it:

 rm -rf .venv

 ⸻

-🧱 Requirements
-	•	Python ≥ 3.9
-	•	Packages:
-	•	requests
-	•	beautifulsoup4
-	•	tqdm
+📄 License

+MIT License © 2025 Kaur Kiisler

 ⸻

-📖 License

-MIT License © 2025 Your Name

----

-Let me know if you'd like me to package this into a `.zip` along with the `.py` script and `requirements.txt`.
+🧠 Notes
+	•	This tool does not obey robots.txt
+	•	Use responsibly on public websites
+	•	Consider adding robots.txt respect if you plan to share or deploy publicly